Over time you develop your own style and personality.

 As an abbreviation for the 1990s “weblog,” one dictionary defines blog as: “a regularly updated website or web page, typically one run by an individual or small group, that is written in an informal or conversational style.”
 My preference is to say I write “articles.”

 A vlog is a video blog.
 In essence, you record yourself talking about a subject or demonstrating the use of products.
 Many publishers find this most effective for product reviews or showing viewers how to apply cosmetics.
 With many viewers and followers, you might receive product samples and advertising revenue.
+A podcast is a regularly scheduled audio recording of a relevant topic.

 Writing daily articles is a full-time job.
 Begin by establishing a goal of one or two per week.
 Many blogging platforms like WordPress, Squarespace, and Shopify allow you to queue up pending articles.
 This way they can be published according to a regular schedule that readers can follow like every Tuesday and Thursday.